 Models fitted with electronic parking brakes ensure that all the driver has to do is begin the process of driving off on a hill is find the clutch’s biting point and drive away.
 The brake and hill start assist automatically disengaging at the same time.

-Some cars – Volkswagen Group vehicles in particular have a very effective system – feature an additional Auto Hold system for the brakes.
+Some cars – VW Group vehicles in particular have a very effective system – feature an additional Auto Hold system for the brakes.
 By simply prodding firmly on the brake pedal when the driver comes to a standstill, the electronic parking brake – and consequently the hill-start assist – are automatically engaged.

 Almost every manufacturer produces cars with hill-start assist, either as standard or as an extra-cost option.